JericWang/jericwang.github.io/_pages/about.md

 IEEE Systems Journal 2021 Best Paper Award.

-Author of multiple ESI Highly Cited Papers.
+multiple ESI Highly Cited Papers.

 Intellectual Property: 5 authorized U.S. patents, 50+ authorized Chinese patents, and 10+ standardized contributions (3GPP, IETF, ETSI, CCSA).

-Books: Author of Intelligent Service Cloud Networks, Key Technologies for 6G Network On-demand Services, and Deep Reinforcement Learning in Network Intelligence.
+Books: Intelligent Service Cloud Networks, Key Technologies for 6G Network On-demand Services, and Deep Reinforcement Learning in Network Intelligence.

 Open Source: Lead contributor to OPNFV Compass (OpenStack community) and contributor to the TVM machine learning compiler.

 Competitions: Led teams to multiple championships in international competitions including AITrans、ACM MM、ACM MMSys、SemEval、ICCV Hands、Apollo and so on.

+<font size="6">Research Projects & Industrial Impact:</font>

+Professor Wang has served as the Principal Investigator (PI) for over 10 national and ministerial-level projects, including the National Key R&D Program, NSFC Key Projects, the National 973 Program, and son on.

+He has also led over 20 industrialization projects for giants such as Huawei, China Mobile, State Grid, and Meituan.

+His team has been recognized as an Innovation Team by the Ministry of Education and an Innovation Group by the NSFC.

+His "Intelligent Network Management and Control System" has seen large-scale deployment across 15 provincial units, including China Mobile and China Unicom.

+<font size="6">Leadership in Professional Organizations:</font>

+Chair of TG5 and TSC Member of <a href="https://www.6g-ana.com/">6GANA</a>.

+Vice Chair of AI Edge TG2.

+Director/Board Member: International Society of Intelligent Networking and Systems (INSAI); Global Network Innovation Alliance (NIDA);
+Software Defined Interconnection Technology and Industry Alliance.

+Committee Member: Computing Power Network and Digital Twin Committees of CIC; Computing Power Network Committee of the China Information Association.

-<font size="6">teaching:</font>
+<font size="6">Teaching:</font>

 He is teaching cutting-edge interdisciplinary courses such as "<b>Intelligent Transportation and Autonomous Driving</b>" as well as computer science courses like <b>Software-Defined Network Technology</b> and <b>Next-Generation Internet Technology and Protocols</b>.